mozmeao/snippets/README.md

 # about:home Snippets

-This repo contains code for standard and interactive snippets that we share on the about:home page in Firefox.
+This repo contains code for standard and interactive snippets that we share on the about:home page in Firefox pre version 56.

 ## License